Decentralized Learning Made Practical with Client Sampling: Experimental Evaluation

-We implement \SystemName{} in the Python 3 programming language, spanning a total of 3'812 lines of source code (SLOC). \SystemName{} leverages the \texttt{IPv8} networking library~\cite{ipv8} which provides support for authenticated messaging and building decentralized overlay networks.
-Network communication in \SystemName{} proceeds using the stateless UDP protocol, for efficiency reasons and to avoid maintaining open connections with potentially many nodes.
-Since \texttt{IPv8} does not provide support for bulk data transfers over UDP (needed to exchange ML models between nodes), we implemented the Trivial File Transfer Protocol (TFTP)~\cite{sollins1992tftp}.
+We implement \SystemName{} in the Python 3 programming language, spanning a total of \num{5488} lines of source code (SLOC). \SystemName{} leverages the \texttt{IPv8} networking library~\cite{ipv8} which provides support for authenticated messaging and building decentralized overlay networks.
 Our implementation adopts an event-driven programming model with the \texttt{asyncio} library.
-We use the \texttt{PyTorch} library~\cite{paszke2019pytorch} to train ML models.
-Our implementation is open source and all artifacts are published in a GitHub repository.\footnote{Link omitted due to double-blind review.}
+We use the \texttt{PyTorch} library~\cite{paszke2019pytorch} to train ML models, and the dataset API from \textsc{DecentralizePy}~\cite{dhasade2023decentralized}.
+As a node might be involved in multiple incoming and outgoing model transfers simultaneously, we equip each node with a bandwidth scheduler that we implemented.
+This scheduler coordinates all model transfers a particular node is involved in.
+Our implementation is open source and all artifacts are published in a GitHub repository.\footnote{See \url{https://github.com/devos50/decentralized-learning}.}

-We envision that organizers set up a \emph{training session} when they wish to train a ML model in a particular application domain, such as image classification or text prediction.
-This happens out-of-band of \SystemName{}.
-For example, organizers can recruit volunteers who are willing to donate their resources to collaboratively train the machine learning model.
-To address a Sybil Attack~\cite{douceur2002sybil}, \textit{e.g.}, the situation where an adversary joins the network under many fake pseudonyms to disrupt the training process, we assume that participation in a training session is explicitly approved by organizers, \textit{e.g.}, using digital signatures.
-Volunteers download and install the \SystemName{} software, and start to participate by downloading metadata required for a particular training session.
-This metadata includes the learning parameters, model specifications, and the system parameters listed in Table~\ref{table:system_parameters}, and should be made publicly available by the organizers.